"You built a what?"

 delivery system large enough to feed it, and devising an oil delivery system

 with enough flow to keep its shaft and bearing properly oiled and cool at all times.
+Although it might have been desirable to start off with a smaller turbo, this one

 When